apify/apify-docs/content/academy/apify_platform/deploying/inputs_outputs.md

 - While running in a Docker container on the platform, environment variables are automatically injected, and inputs & outputs are provided and modified using Apify's REST API.

+## [](#about-storage) A bit about storage

+There are two different places you can read/write your inputs/outputs: to the [key-value store](https://docs.apify.com/storage/key-value-store), or to the [dataset](https://docs.apify.com/storage/dataset).
+They key-value store can be used to store any sort of unorganized/unrelated data in any formats, while the data pushed to a dataset generally has the same fields/is of the same (or similar) schema.
+Each actor's run is allocated both a default dataset and key-value store.

+When running locally, these storages are accessible through the **apify_storage** folder within your project's root directory, while on the platform they are accessible via Apify's API.

 ## [](#accepting-input) Accepting input

 There are multiple ways to accept input into your project.
 The option you go with depends on the language you have written your project in.
 If you are using Node.js for your repo's code, you can use the [Apify SDK](https://www.npmjs.com/package/apify).
 Otherwise, you can use the useful environment variables automatically set up for you by Apify to write utility functions which read the actor's input and return it.